The Board is committed to the highest standards of corporate governance.

 The Board also recognises its responsibility to serve the interests of shareholders by creating sustainable growth and shareholder value over the medium to long-term, whilst also reducing or mitigating risk.

 As a quoted company, Urban Logistics REIT plc is required to declare which recognised corporate governance code it has adopted and state how that code has been applied.
-The Board has decided to adopt the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”) as it considers it to be suitable for the current size and stage of development of the Company.
+The Board has decided to adopt the AIC Code of Corporate Governance (the “AIC Code”) as it considers it to be suitable for the current size and stage of development of the Company.
 The AIC Code has been considered and applied where appropriate.

 The Board of Urban Logistics REIT plc (the “Company” or “Urban Logistics”) is committed to the highest standards of corporate governance and recognises its responsibility to serve the interests of shareholders by creating sustainable growth and shareholder value over the medium to long-term, whilst also reducing or mitigating risk.

 Updated 21 June 2023

 The Board has determined that the Chairman, Nigel Rich CBE, Jonathan Gray, Heather Hancock and Bruce Anderson are independent.
 Jonathan Gray has been appointed as the Senior Independent Director.
 As Richard Moffitt and Mark Johnson have an interest in the Manager, they are not considered independent and exclude themselves from voting on matters that involve Pacific Capital Partners Limited, or where there is a perceived potential conflict of interest.
 Whilst not independent, the Board considers that both Richard and Mark remain able to provide constructive challenge and scrutiny to the Board, as well as valuable and relevant skills and experience.

 The Directors believe that the Board is well balanced and that between the Directors, it possesses sufficient breadth of skills, variety of backgrounds, relevant experience and knowledge to ensure it functions correctly and is not dominated by any one Director.
 There are no Executive Directors.